Star Wars action figures, dominoes enter Toy Hall of Fame

-ROCHESTER, NY (Reuters) - Darth Vader has taken up residence at the National Toy Hall of Fame.
+ROCHESTER, NY, Nov 15 (Reuters) - Darth Vader has taken up residence at the National Toy Hall of Fame.

 The intergalactic action figure and other characters from the “Star Wars” movies, as well as the game of dominoes were chosen on Thursday to be included in the Toy Hall of Fame at The Strong, a children’s and cultural history museum in western New York.